We check projects against the following objectives of the fund:

 We then present the pipeline to the Customer Service Council, the Public Service Commission and the ICT and Digital Leadership Group to ensure that any new projects are considered when prioritising the list.

 This stage is not an approval for projects to receive funding.
-Instead, the pipeline prioritisation process indicates to clusters they can now spend the time and effort in developing their business cases.
+Instead, the pipeline prioritisation process indicates to departments they can now spend the time and effort in developing their business cases.

 We can then share the results of this back to the project owner and update the pipeline.
 Projects will either be approved to proceed to the business case stage with or without changes or rejected with a reason provided.